 - Storage limitations

 Rainwater has many non-potable uses such as watering your log cabin herb garden, landscape irrigation, water for livestock, toilet flushing and washing cars.
-It can also be used for potable water for drinking, cooking and bathing if properly treated.
+Even better, you can use rainwater as potable water for drinking, cooking and bathing if properly treated.

 Rainwater Harvesting Precautions

-Be careful if your roof is made with asphalt shingles.
+First of all, be careful if you have a roof made of asphalt shingles.
 Asphalt can leach toxins while metal roofs and slate shingles do not.

-Rainwater collection sites also need to be properly maintained so they do not become a breeding ground for mosquitoes, algae and other unwanted items.
+Make sure to maintain rainwater collection sites so they do not become a breeding ground for mosquitoes, algae, and other unwanted items.

 Simple rainwater collection systems have three main elements: the roof or other catchment area, the storage tank(s), and the gutter and other piping that directs the water from the catchment area to the tank.
 Rainwater harvesting systems can be as simple as directing gutters to a lidded garbage can or as complex as a concrete cistern, roof washer and filtration system.

-Storage tanks of varying sizes, colors and styles can be purchased at lawn and garden stores, hardware stores, home improvement stores and online starting at under $100.
+You can purchase storage tanks of varying sizes, colors, and styles at lawn and garden stores, hardware stores, home improvement stores and online starting at under $100.
 Make sure your purchase is resistant to rust, mold and mildew.
-If you’re worried about how a tank will look, consider that they can actually be decorative features.
+Also, if you’re worried about the tank’s appearance, you can actually use them for decoration!
 If you like the rustic look, imagine a recycled whiskey barrel next to your log cabin.
 Some have planters on top so you can add your favorite flowers.